carbon-design-system/design-system-website/src/content/components/data-vis/overview/general.md

 Use an accessible color palette.
 See the [Colors](/data-vis/overview/colors) tab for more information about colors and how to apply them to your use case.

 3.
 **Use inline SVG:** SVG 2.0 is currently in a draft state.
-In the meantime we can make the most of SVG 1.0 by utilizing the "title" and "desc" attributes in combination with ARIA roles and attributes.
-Below is an example section of code using this techinique.
-To see a full example go to [Describler](http://describler.com/#intro) and select "aria-bar-chart.svg" from the dropdown on the left.
+In the meantime we can make the most of SVG 1.0 by utilizing the “title” and “desc” attributes in combination with ARIA roles and attributes.
+Below is an example section of code using this technique.
+To see a full example go to [Describler](http://describler.com/#intro) and select “aria-bar-chart.svg” from the dropdown on the left.
 Make sure to turn on your sound so you can hear the chart read to you!

 ```html
 <g id="ChartRoot" role="chart" aria-charttype="bar">